doc4d/4d-web-studio/docs/getting-started/overview.md

 :::info Important

-4D web studio won’t allow you to ‘convert’ a 4D desktop form into a 4D webform.
+4D web studio doest not allow "converting" a 4D desktop form into a 4D webform.

 :::